alicemunsal/dohex/DoHex2.md

 ## DoHex

- DoHex is yet another Hexagonal Architecture that Component based[^8], Event Driven[^9] and Data Oriented.
+ DoHex is yet another Hexagonal Architecture that **Component based**[^8], **Event Driven**[^9] and **Data Oriented**.

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Architecture.png)

 Each component is developed separately; is encapsulated in its own package and has its own ports, adapters and all the implementation details inside.
-Component functionalities can only be used through its own ports.
+Components are thinkable like a in memory micro-services. functionalities can only be used through its own ports.

 Key points of the DoHex:
 *